Frequently Used Recruitment Terms

 Recruitment Party – PNMs will visit multiple houses during each round of recruitment.
 Each house visit of that round is considered a party.

-Recruitment Rounds – UNC participates in four recruitment rounds, Open House, Skit, Philanthropy, and Preference Round.
+Recruitment Rounds – UNC participates in four recruitment rounds, Open House, Philanthropy, Sisterhood/House Tours, and Preference.
 Each round is made up of multiple parties.

 Snap bidding – An option available to chapters that did not fill quota during bid matching.
 Chapters may offer bids to potential new members whose preferences were not matched and who attended at least one party of formal recruitment.
 This process takes place before bids are distributed.
 Snap bidding is not intended to fill spaces in the chapter total and is limited to any woman who participated in the designated recruitment.
 Snap bidding ends once Bid Day activities have begun.